Amy Zuercher

 Class of 1993

 It would be tough to find a better golfer from Loudonville High School than J.T.
 Croy.
-Croy put Loudonville golf on the map – leading the Redbirds to 4 consecutive conference championships from the fall of 1989 to the fall of 1992.
-A 2-time state placer, Croy finished 3rd place as a Junior in 1991 and 5th place as a Senior in 1992.
+Croy put Loudonville Golf on the map – leading the Redbirds to 4 consecutive conference championships from the fall of 1989 to the fall of 1992.
+A 2-time State placer, Croy finished 3rd Place as a Junior in 1991 and 5th Place as a Senior in 1992.
 He finished both his Junior and Senior seasons with a sub-par scoring average.
 Croy went on to golf collegiately at Xavier – starting four years and getting listed among the university’s top 25 golfers in rounds played and scoring average.

 Jack Augenstein